This biennial program will run in fall 2024.

-The African and African American Studies Program (AAAS), working in partnership with the Council on International Educational Exchange (CIEE), offers a foreign study program in Accra, Ghana.
+The Department of African and African American Studies (AAAS), working in partnership with the Council on International Educational Exchange (CIEE), offers a foreign study program in Accra, Ghana.
 The AAAS FSP is Dartmouth's only FSP program in West Africa.
 Classes, designed specifically for the Dartmouth FSP, are taught on the campus of the University of Ghana, Legon, with faculty and lecturers drawn from the University and elsewhere in Ghana, and a Dartmouth faculty member affiliated with AAAS.

-In the AAAS program, classroom learning is integrated with research conducted in the community and local archives as well as visits to important historical and cultural sites in Accra and throughout Ghana.
+In the program, classroom learning is integrated with research conducted in the community and local archives as well as visits to important historical and cultural sites in Accra and throughout Ghana.
 Students will have the opportunity to participate in volunteer and other community engagement activities during the term.
 Students live in a homestay situation with local families.
 You can expect to use public transportation to commute to campus from homes in the greater Accra region.